Fushimi Inari Taisha: Thousand Torii Gates Guide

 弁天堂 (48)-2

-Fushimi Inari Taisha is conveniently located just a short walk from Inari Station on the JR Nara Line, making it easily accessible from Kyoto City.
-It is also about a five-minute walk from Fushimi Inari Station on the Keihan Line.
-When visiting, be sure to pass through the Senbon Torii and explore Mount Inari to fully experience its charm.
+Fushimi Inari Taisha is located within walking distance of Inari Station on the JR Nara Line, making it easily accessible from within Kyoto city.
+It is also about a 5-minute walk from Fushimi-Inari Station on the Keihan Railway.
+When you visit, be sure to walk through the Senbon Torii and explore Mount Inari to experience its charm firsthand.

 2. History of Fushimi Inari Taisha

 The founding of Fushimi Inari Taisha dates back to the Nara period.
-In 711 (Wadō 4), a man named Irogu-no-Hatano-kimi enshrined the deity Inari Ōkami on one of the three peaks of Mount Inari.
-According to legend, Hata-no-Irogu shot an arrow at a rice cake, which then transformed into a white bird and flew away.
-The bird landed on a spot where rice grew, leading to the construction of a shrine at that location.
+In 711 (Wado 4), Hata no Irogu enshrined Inari Okami on one of the three peaks of Mount Inari, marking the shrine’s beginning.
+According to the founding legend, Hata no Irogu shot an arrow at a rice cake, which transformed into a white swan and flew away.
+Rice grew where the swan landed, and a shrine was built on that site.

-In the Muromachi period, Fushimi Inari Taisha continued to flourish.
-However, the Onin War, which began in 1467, resulted in the destruction of many shrine buildings.
-The shrine was rebuilt in 1499 (Meiō 8) through the efforts of itinerant priests who promoted Inari worship.
+During the Muromachi period, Fushimi Inari Taisha continued to develop further.
+However, the Onin War that began in 1467 resulted in the destruction of most of the shrine buildings.
+Subsequently, through missionary activities by Inari Gongen monks and others, the shrine buildings including the main hall were rebuilt in 1499 (Meio 8).

 196